Former Facebook Exec Says Social Media is Ripping Apart Society - Slashdot

 Seriously, we're social animals but obviously there's only so much social socializing that can go on at a given time.

+True.
+Now tell me how many people were on forums 20 years ago, and compare that to the one or two BILLION people that use Facebook.

-Alternative hypotheses (Score:2)
+Alternative hypotheses (Score:5, Insightful)

 Can we reject the hypothesis that social media is merely revealing our differences and forcing us to deal with the results of a long process of slowly building stratification?
 I'd be interested to see if the sense of stratification grows over the long haul.

 In my youth, my southern Baptist grandfather didn't get a daily reminder of how awful I think his policies are, viz a viz homosexuality, and he didn't get a daily reminder that I am going to burn in hell.
-He went about his life hoping I was still going t
+He went about his life hoping I was still going to church and thinking society was mostly like him, white and Christian.
+I got to forget the depressing xenophobia of rural regions in my urban, liberal enclave.
+Then Facebook came along and made it clear to both of us that there were many, many Americas full of people doing things I wish they weren't doing.

+My attitude is: let's give this some time.
+It's kinda bruising to keep being a butthole on the internet, maybe we'll work it out well enough that the culture wars become a little less ridiculous.
+I hear anecdotes that more and more teenagers are confidently (and often casually) uninterested in their parents' culture wars but instead adopting a political position more likely to tolerate diverse groups and less likely to tolerate political positions that disenfranchise others.
+While this may be quite dogmatic from a certain perspective, it could mean a future where people aren't particularly interested in fighting culture wars instead of fighting over political policies.

+I'd also question the idea that we're always susceptible to outrage.
+Does outrage media sell as well in multicultural societies that largely tolerate intra-group differences?
+Does it sell as well with gen Z?
+As an oft-maligned millennial, my experience is that the boomers feel outrage when politics aren't serving them, gen my generation is more likely to feel outraged when anyone is being excluded, and gen Z'ers can't wait for both of us to die off.

 Quit (Score:2)

+Vanity pages, competing to have the most friends, and giving all your personal information to a giant corporate database.
+I'm not that vain, I prefer real friends over someone who agrees to be linked on my vanity page, and I don't care to give away information that will be used against me (even if the anticipated use is only targeted advertising).

+Still, I joined in the early days (under a pseudonym) because Classmates was pay-for-access and i

-All The Wrong Reasons (Score:1)
+All The Wrong Reasons (Score:3, Insightful)

 Reddit (Score:2)